atcsrepo/Misc-notes/Getting-SSL-Certs.md

 ----
 ### Setting Nginx up for the challenge

-Nginx will fail to start if SSL is enabled no certificates are present.
+Nginx will fail to start if SSL is enabled and no certificates are present.
 There are two options to get around this.
 First, just configure the `nginx.conf` file so that Nginx only listens on port 80 to begin with.
-In other words, leave out everything that involves https/port 443.
+In other words, leave out everything that involves HTTPS/port 443.
 After Certbot acquires the staging or production certificates, update `nginx.conf` to include re-directing to https and reload the proxy.
 At this point, Nginx should run normally.

 Alternatively, it is also possible to generate [self-signed certificates](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl "self-signed certificates") for set-up purposes, then remove the invalid certificates and restart Nginx after Certbot generates valid certificates.